 Although the ASLA shares important information with borrowers, it lacks school details that can be important considerations.
 A customizable student debt letter (like College Cost Meter) includes more than just federal Direct loan information.
 Using it in conjunction with the ASLA is a quality pairing to provide a lot more information to put the borrower on the path to borrowing and repayment success.
 We've uncovered the top 10 ways a debt letter can provide optimal value alongside the ASLA.
 But let's first start with the ASLA basics.

-Federal Direct loan borrowers will be required to complete the Annual Student Loan Acknowledgement (ASLA) prior to receiving a loan disbursement for the 2021-22 award year, and each subsequent year they receive a new federal loan.
+Federal Direct loan borrowers will be required to complete the Annual Student Loan Acknowledgement (ASLA) prior to receiving a loan disbursement.
+While this requirement was set to go into effect for the 2021-22 award year, that directive was pulled back on March 8, 2021.
+Once implemented, the acknowledgement requirement will take place each subsequent year they receive a new federal loan.
 After logging in to studentaid.gov/asla/:

 - First-time borrowers are presented with their repayment estimates, terms, how much they’ve borrowed, and the remaining amount available for their education.
 They must acknowledge the loan as debt they’re responsible to repay.
 They’re also provided with collegescorecard.ed.gov data on potential debt and earnings for their chosen major at their school.